Skip to main content Skip to secondary navigation

 CE 4-Year Plans for Going Abroad

-The Curriculum
+The 2024-25 Curriculum and Requirements

 For more information on civil engineering, students are encouraged to visit the CEE website, talk to a CEE faculty member, or contact the CEE Student Services Specialist, Jill Filice, in room 316 of the Jerry Yang and Akiko Yamazaki Environment & Energy (Y2E2) Building.